emmalinaaa/BTE440-Research-to-Infographic-Machine-Capstone/README.md

 ## Overview

-The Research-to-Infographic Machine transforms long-form academic papers into visually structured, social-media-ready infographics while maintaining factual alignment with the original source.
+The Research-to-Infographic Machine transforms long-form academic papers into visually structured infographics while maintaining factual alignment with the original source.

 Unlike traditional summarization tools, this system prioritizes **faithfulness, transparency, and explainability** by verifying generated content against source material and surfacing evaluation results directly to the user.